IT3038C/IT3038C.github.io/docs/week-7.md

 }
 ```

-Let’s rewrite this function to a new file.
+Let's rewrite this function to a new file.
 Save this function in a file called tools.psm1.

 Save this file to your PowerShell folder.

-Now before we do anything with this, let’s try running GetIP from your PowerShell command window (not from ISE), this command:
+Now before we do anything with this, let's try running GetIP from your PowerShell command window (not from ISE), this command:

 ```powershell
 GetIP
 ```

-You should get an error saying GetIP doesn’t exist.
-Now, let’s import our module file like so (note that your path may differ):
+You should get an error saying GetIP doesn't exist.
+Now, let's import our module file like so (note that your path may differ):

 ```powershell
 import-module C:\it3038c-scripts\powershell\tools.psm1